baeshh/react-firebase-instagram-clone/README.md

 <img src="https://res.cloudinary.com/liubalarousse/image/upload/v1623167167/for%20portfolio/hotelsearch-react-demo_nuoyne.png" width="75%" alt="landing page">
 </div> -->

-This project was build with intention of learning and improving my understanding of React and Firebase.
-I used Material UI for styling of this project.
+This project was built with intention of learning and improving my understanding of React and Firebase.
+I used Material UI for the styling of this project.

-It is a clone of an instagram app that we all use on daily basis for fun and inspiration.
-In this project user is able to login and add a post.
-Before posting an image user able to preview image and add caption.
-After uploading post will appear on the board with username, image and caption.
-User able to delete posted image.
+It is a clone of an Instagram app that we all use on daily basis for fun and inspiration.
+In this project, the user can log in and add a post.
+Before posting an image user able to preview the image and add a caption.
+After uploading post will appear on the board with username, image, and caption.
+The user can delete posted image.

 ## Stack